Collapse Aware AI — Architecture Overview

 Strong Memory Anchors

-High-weight priors that stabilise identity and long-term behavioural tendencies across sessions.
+Strong Memory Anchors are high-weight priors that stabilise identity, tone, behavioural tendencies, and long-term continuity across sessions.

 Continuity Memory